DETAILED DESCRIPTION OF OUR VINTAGE GEAR

 Almost needing no introduction, Pioneer was exactly that: a pioneer in the world of high fidelity because they led the way when it came to advertising, especially during the 70's.
 They targeted the college crowd and were in almost every magazine with ads that made you believe that it was the "hip" thing to have: a stereo system in the dorm, in the house, everywhere!
 Of course their products were mostly first rate and even today, vintage Pioneer gear attracts collectors world-wide.

-Pioneer TH-303 (1972) 12W x 2 (easily powers most efficient speaker systems) unique, very clean and rare Pioneer FM stereo receiver with built-in 8-track player, fully functioning, strong tuner, blue lamps, gorgeous walnut case
+Don't let the power rating fool you, it easily powers most efficient speaker systems.
+It is a unique, very clean and rare Pioneer FM stereo receiver with built-in 8-track player, fully functioning, strong tuner, blue lamps, gorgeous walnut case

 The name Kenwood was invented by one of the original partners (William Kasuga) as being the combination of "Ken", a name common to Japan and America that had been tested and proven acceptable to American consumers (as in the name of Kenmore appliances) and "Wood", referring to the durable substance as well as suggesting a relation to Hollywood.